dit-x/Deep-Learning/README.md

-# Data_struct_and_algos
+# Deep Learning
-Data Structure and Algorithms practice problems
+This repo contains deep learning project and notebooks